-For a queen palm tree (Syagrus romanzoffiana, U.S. Department of Agriculture plant hardiness zones 9 through 11), pruning is essential to keeping it attractive and encouraging healthy growth.
+For a queen palm (Syagrus romanzoffiana, U.S. Department of Agriculture plant hardiness zones 10 and 11), pruning is essential for keeping it attractive and encouraging healthy growth.
 Palm pruning usually refers to trimming dead leaves or fronds from the trunk, although trimming a palm tree's trunk can cause problems if it's not done properly.
 Understanding when and how to trim queen palm trunks can help ensure that you don't damage your tree.

 About Queen Palm Trunks

 Queen palm trees grow vertically, with new leaves sprouting from above as the trees get taller.
-When the leaves die, the leaf base becomes part of the tree's trunk, which is what causes the scarred pattern typical that's of palms.
+When the old leaves die, the leaf base becomes part of the tree's trunk, which is what causes the scarred pattern that's typical of palms.

 Unlike other types of palms, though, queen palms don't shed their dead leaves efficiently, which can lead to a buildup of dead leaves and leaf stems.
 To keep your queen palm looking neat and tidy as it grows, you'll need to give it an occasional trim.